Construction Ready Empowers Steven Uriostegui to Forge Career Path on His Own Terms

 Needless to say, Steven soon found himself after graduation faced with yet another critical life decision:

-Do I go to college and possibly grad school for the next 4 – 8 years of my life in hopes of potentially landing a high-paying job?
+Do I go to college and possibly grad school for the next four to eight years of my life in hopes of potentially landing a high-paying job?
 Or, do I forego higher education for the time being, go to work with an established company and get a head start towards building my financial future?

 Some high school graduates, will ruminate over these types of questions for months -working random part-time or full-time jobs, hanging out with friends and aimlessly taking all the time deemed necessary to ‘figure it out’- before eventually arriving at a decisive course of personal action.
 Prior to graduation, Steven happened upon an advertising flyer at school for a Construction Ready program sponsored by the Build Cobb Partnership; a joint venture between Cobb Works, the Construction Education Foundation of Georgia (CEFGA), HB NEXT and The Collective at Cumberland.
 It was at this point when Steven’s direction for his career and his future suddenly came into crystal clear focus.